 This commitment is more necessary now than ever before.
 People everywhere are counting on world leaders to act before it's too late.

 Young people are stepping up to the climate challenge more than ever.
 Greta Thunberg’s example shows us that the passion of youth leaders has the power to be a game-changer.

 To help support young leaders, the Biennial of the Americas and The Nature Conservancy launched the Youth Congress for Sustainable Americas (YC) in 2017.
 The fast-growing network now includes 85 young leaders from 15 countries–from Canada to Argentina–united by their commitment to address climate change in their own communities.

 The group launched the campaign #thevalueofnature to highlight the important role of nature in taking on climate change and achieving the goals of the Paris Agreement.
 They amplified youth voices through social media and included outreach events in five cities in Latin America: Buenos Aires, Bogotá, Mexico City, Lima and São Paulo.
-YC delegates met in Denver during the Biennial of the Americas last September to chart their 2020 plans, which include planting one million trees and launching an advocacy pilot in Argentina.
+YC delegates met in Denver during the Biennial of the Americas in September 2019 to chart their 2020 plans.
+When they meet again, the value of nature will be even more obvious.

-With or without the federal government, states across the U.S. are pushing movement forward on climate change solutions.
-The Nature Conservancy and our supporters helped usher in a wave of state policy wins that demonstrate growing support for clean energy and action to address climate change.
+Despite years of federal inaction on climate change, states across the U.S. continue to push movement forward on climate change solutions.
+The Nature Conservancy and our supporters helped usher in a wave of state policy wins in 2019 that demonstrate growing support for clean energy and action to address climate change.
 Some highlights: